telliott99/MySwift2/chapter1/strings.rst

     H-e-l-l-o
     >

-That gets to be a bit of a mess for what seemed like such a simple task.
+That gets to be a bit much for what seems like such a simple task.

-Isn't there a cleaner solution?
+Is there a cleaner solution?
 Maybe we can get an entire "array" of characters and give it to ``joinWithSeparator``.

 .. sourcecode:: bash